11 essential apps for students

-Referencing all of the resources you’ve used when writing an essay is tedious and long winded.
+Referencing all of the resources you’ve used when writing an essay is tedious and long-winded.
 EasyBib makes light work of it.
-Just fill in the title of the book or scan the barcode and the app will reference it it for you.
+Just fill in the title of the book or scan the barcode and the app will reference it for you.
 Very convenient and timesaving!

 Are you tired of using a USB stick or memory card?
 Google Drive is an online cloud where you can store and view files from anywhere in the world.
 With a Google account you can store up to 15GB of files for free; a great way to store essays and pictures of your study abroad adventure.